Welcome to the FAQ page

 Are service animals permitted in the Museum?

-Yes, service animals are permitted with proper documentation.
+Yes, service animals are always welcome.

 Can I bring food and beverages into the Museum?